turecross321/SoundShapesServer/README.md

 # SoundShapesServer
-A very early-in-development custom server for Sound Shapes
+An early-in-development custom server for Sound Shapes